attack-monkey/react-fn/README.md

 This is all well and good, however sometimes we want to trigger an engine start when a particular component is in view and stop the engine when it is not.

-React-Fn provides an `beforeRender` function to be provided as part of the app function's config object.
+React-Fn provides a `beforeRender` function that can be included in the app function's config object.
 This function takes in both State and Actions, and is called whenever the app is about to rerender (refresh).

 By using `beforeRender`, and checking `state.route`, actions such as `stopCountEngine` can be called when a `route` meets a particular condition.